Roseate Terns & Piping Plover

 For information about habitat in the United States, visit the USFWS Piping Plover species spotlight page.

-The USFWS revised species recovery plan offers detailed information on the piping plover population on the Atlantic Coast.
+The USFWS revised plover species recovery plan offers detailed information on the piping plover population on the Atlantic Coast.

 National Audubon’s “A Year in the Life of a Piping Plover. also contains useful information.